Living for Jesus at the heart of Hilton

 The week ahead at Hilton Church

-Thursday 24th March Craft and Repair Group meets in the small hall, 7.30pm-9.00pm
+Thursday 17 October Craft and Repair Group in the Small Hall 7.30pm-9.00pm

 Hilton Parish Church

-A worship service was held at 10.30am in the church building on 17 March.
+A worship service was held at 10.30am in the church building on Sunday, 13 October.
 The service was simultaneously broadcast on the Church Facebook page.
-You can catch up here.
+You can catch up here, or by following the link below.

 Giving to Hilton Parish Church